IgniteInteractiveStudio/SLSharp/README.md

 Known problems:

-* Branching isn't very well-supported at this point.
-We need to investigate the transforms that the C# compiler performs in order to fully support these.
 * Geometry shaders are currently not supported.
 * Support for other .NET languages (such as F#) is currently up in the air.
 We haven't had time to test SL# with F# yet, but we would definitely like to add